shadowitcalculator.com

 Template language

-IT maintains an Approved Software Catalog at [internal link].
-Employees may request approval for any new tool via the Software Request Form at [link].
-IT commits to the following response times: Tier 1 tools (no Company data, under $50/month): self-approved within 1 business day via automated review.
-Tier 2 tools (Internal data, $50-$500/month): decision within 3 business days.
-Tier 3 tools (Confidential data or over $500/month): decision within 15 business days.
+IT maintains an Approved Software Catalog.
+Employees may request approval via the Software Request Form.
+Response time SLAs: Tier 1 (no Company data, under $50/month) self-approved within 1 business day.
+Tier 2 (Internal data, $50 to $500/month) decision within 3 business days.
+Tier 3 (Confidential data or above $500/month) decision within 15 business days.
 Requests pending beyond these timelines may be escalated to the IT Manager.

 Enforcement and consequences